marcoshsq/The_Self-taught_Data_Scientist/README.md

 ## About.

-This is a curated list of free courses from reputable universities (e.g. MIT, Stanford, Johns Hopkins University, etc.) that satisfy the same requirements as an undergraduate curriculum for Data Science, minus general education.
+Welcome to the Data Science Undergraduate Curriculum, a list of free courses from renowned universities like MIT, Stanford, Johns Hopkins University, and more.
+This curriculum is designed to meet the requirements of a Data Science degree program, excluding general education courses.

 To build this curriculum I've consulted different sources which can be found in the ``References`` section at the end of this ``README`` page.